Skallwar/GSL1680/README.md

 5   | Int       | 2
 6   | Gnd       | gnd

-NOTE : Firmware is really heavy so this library cannot be used in some Arduino boards
+Warning : Firmware is really heavy so this library cannot be used in some Arduino boards

+## Thanks
+Information gleaned from https://github.com/rastersoft/gsl1680 and various other sources Firmware for the specific panel was found here: http://www.buydisplay.com/default/5-inch-tft-lcd-module-800x480-display-w-controller-i2c-serial-spi
+Use part of wolfmanjm source code: https://github.com/wolfmanjm/GSL1680